 - Q: How do professional athletes cope with the pressure of public scrutiny?
 A: Coping mechanisms vary, but many athletes work with sports psychologists, practice mindfulness techniques, or limit their exposure to social media and public commentary.

 - Q: What are some long-term health risks associated with professional sports careers?
-A: Long-term health risks can include chronic pain, arthritis, mobility issues, and in contact sports, an increased risk of neurological conditions like CTE (Chronic Traumatic Encephalopathy).
+A: Long-term health risks can include chronic pain, arthritis, mobility issues, and in contact sports, a heightened risk of neurological conditions like CTE (Chronic Traumatic Encephalopathy).